 That’s just a very short list of some of the findings now coming out, but enough to make it clear that everyone should be getting plenty of D. If you don’t spend time in the sun, or always wear sunscreen and are therefore having to rely on your diet for adequate amounts of this vitamin, you may be in for trouble.
-Food sources of D are rather limited—mainly cod liver oil, milk, eggs, fortified cereals and certain varieties of mushrooms—so you may want to rely on a supplement to make sure you’re getting enough.
+Food sources of D are rather limited—mainly cod liver oil, milk, eggs, fortified cereals (which often contain D2, which is not as bio-available to/absorbable by the body as D3), and certain varieties of mushrooms—so you may want to rely on a supplement to make sure you’re getting enough.

 Vitamin D supplements have always been readily available, and there are even more now that it’s showing itself to be such a powerhouse.
 And in light of recent findings, many companies are putting out versions of D with much higher doses than before.
 Up until a few years ago I didn’t take any vitamin D, other than what was in my calcium supplements, but after all the reading and research I’ve done, I decided to change that.
 I began taking around 4000 I.U. a day, and was a little concerned that that might be too much, even though that amount and more is now being recommended by a number of doctors.

-But I had my blood level tested and was still way below the 50 to 100 therapeutic level that is becoming the new standard if you want to really experience D’s protective qualities.
-So now I’m taking around 10,000 I.U., although everyone should be tested to know what dosage is right for them.
+But I had my blood level tested and was still way below the 50 to 100 therapeutic level that is becoming the new standard, if you want to really experience D’s protective qualities.
+So now I’m taking around 10,000 I.U. every few days, although everyone should be tested to know what dosage is right for them.
 I like using a liquid supplement because it’s easy to get a high dosage without swallowing a lot of pills.
 It’s almost taste-less, although this can vary, depending on the brand, and you can even add it to your salad dressing and get your dosage that way.

 Just be sure when buying any D that you’re getting D3 (cholecalciferol), not D2, an inactive form of D that’s about 10 times less effective because it’s hard for the body to absorb and use.
 Also, since D is fat-soluble, always take it with some fat/oil containing food.
 And be sure you’re taking an adequate amount—many researchers, doctors, and healthcare practitioners are now saying that the RDA recommendation of 400 I.U. is way too low, and that we should be getting between 2000–5000 units a day (some set therapeutic dosage as high as 50,000 I.U. a week).
-The old fear of over-supplementing with D3 is a myth and has largely been debunked by independent research.
+The old fear of over-supplementing with D3 has largely been debunked by independent research.
 They’ve found that people have taken very high doses for as long as a year with no ill effects, so make sure you’re taking enough to have a preventative effect.
-However, as with anything, use good judgment and self-test or have someone muscle test you when deciding how much you should take.
+However, as with anything, use good judgment and have your blood tested or have someone muscle test (use kinesiology) you when deciding how much you should take.

-Here are links to articles about Vitamin D you may want to check out:
+Here are links to articles about Vitamin D and other health issues:

-Also, you can get D in a wide variety of doses and formats at discount prices at Vitacost.com, one of my favorite on-line places.
-If you shop at Vitacost, sign up for a free account at eBates.com beforehand, if you don’t already have one.
-That way you can use the eBates portal to shop at Vitacost and earn cash back on your purchases.
-Plus, if you are new to Vitacost and spend a certain amount (I believe it’s $25), you will get a $10 coupon to use; eBates also gives a gift card or some other “prize” when you place your first order of $25 or more.
+Also, you can get D in a wide variety of doses and formats at discount prices at Vitacost.com, one of my favorite on-line places for natural health products.
+If you shop at Vitacost, sign up for a free account at Rakuten (formerly eBates.com) beforehand, if you don’t already have one.
+That way you can use the Rakuten portal to shop at Vitacost and earn cash back on your purchases.
+Plus, Rakuten also gives a gift card or some other “prize” when you place your first order (right now when you spend $20, you also get $20!).
 How does it get any better than that?!

-iHerb.com is another good discount place to shop (use code CJG192 if you are a new customer and spend more than $40 and you will get $10 off and free shipping on $25 or more, plus you can choose something from their free samples and take advantage of their wonderful trial offer section).
+iHerb.com is another good discount place to shop (use code CJG192 if you are a new customer and spend more than $40 and you will get a discount and free shipping on $20 or more, plus you can take advantage of the good deals in their trial offers section.